RobBloxham/api-recipe-project/notes.md

 [x] create fetch request to (template created)
   [] issue!! fetch request not working.

 Stretch Goals
 Interaction
+[] find a way to trigger flow from one section to the next.
 [] If a request returns a recipe with no thumbnail, generate an image with the recipe.title and render that instead.
 [] Check to see that all code is readable
 [] CORS Anywhere NODE proxy